Slippery Rock University: Academics

 SRU offers 51 programs that hold national accreditations and 92% of faculty members holding a Ph.D. or other terminal degree.

 SRU was ranked by U.S. News & World Report on its list of "Best Regional Universities - North" and "Top Public Schools – Regional Universities (North)."
-SRU has earned a spot on the U.S. News' Best Regional Universities 15 straight years.
+SRU has earned a spot on the U.S. News' Best Regional Universities 17 straight years.
 The Princeton Review also recognized SRU on its "Best Mid-Atlantic" list.

 Administration

+Karen Riley took office in 2023.
+William J. Behre served from 2018 to 2022.
 Cheryl Joy Norton, the university's first female president, was in office from 2012 to 2017.
-William J. Behre served from 2018 to 2022.
-Karen Riley took office in 2023.
+The university’s first president, then known as the principal, was James E. Morrow who served from 1889-1890.

+SRU is governed by a 20-member Board of Governors, a 12-member Council of Trustees, and the president with their cabinet providing advice and counsel on matters of policy, procedure, and strategic planning.